1956 Sugar Bowl: Aftermath

 After the game, Grier protested the pass interference call, but praised the Georgia Tech players, saying "They were good sportsmen, perhaps the best I've played against all season.
 They played hard, but clean.
 It was a good game.
 But believe me.
 I didn't push that man."
 The referee who made the call was Rusty Coles, a Pittsburgh native who had been selected by Pitt for the game (both teams got to select three referees each).
 Coles later admitted the call was an error, but denied making it intentionally.
 Despite the after game awards banquet being hosted in the segregated St. Charles Hotel, Grier accepted an invite from the Georgia Tech players to attend.
 When Grier walked into the banquet hall, he received the loudest ovation of any player there.
 Grier said: "That made me feel good, made me feel special."
-Georgia Tech's President Blake Van Leer would die from a heart attack two weeks later, his family has consistently said it was from the stress leading up to the game.
+Georgia Tech's President Blake Van Leer would die from a heart attack two weeks later, and his family has consistently said it was from the stress leading up to the game.
 60 years later, Grier and Georgia Tech's QB Wade Mitchell met at Georgia Tech's stadium and shared a meal once more.
 They were joined by their families and Blake Van Leer III.

 The 1956 Sugar Bowl is considered the first step towards integration for Georgia Tech and Atlanta as they also opposed Griffin's push to cut funding from colleges which adhered to integration.
 Four years after President Van Leer's death an overwhelming majority of the 2,741 Tech students present voted to endorse integration of qualified applicants, regardless of race.
 While it did galvanize support, make progress academically, and help draw national attention, it did not immediately lead to future integration of the Sugar Bowl or in the south largely due to state level politicians.
 After Van Leer passed, the Board of Regents, instituted a new policy of refusing to play against integrated teams in integrated stadiums for games that took place in the South, but this was largely symbolic and unenforced.
 Just four years later, Georgia accepted an invitation to the Orange Bowl to play against the University of Missouri, which had two black running backs.

 In February of 1956 Governor Griffin with a loyal legislative session signed a bill approving the change of the Georgia Flag by adding a confederate flag on it.
 In July 1956, the Louisiana state legislature passed Act 579, known as the Athletic Events Bill, which prohibited interracial sports competitions.
 Governor Earl Long signed it on July 16.
 It said, in part: